MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemacapabilities2-getparameterdefinition.md

 ## -remarks

-To be consistent with <a href="https://msdn.microsoft.com/AC6434F5-0892-4426-98BB-BC02AD17917B">IPrintSchemaCapabilities::GetFeature</a>, the <b>GetParameterDefinition</b> method works for any &lt;psf:ParameterDef> element that is defined in the public keyword namespaces.
+To be consistent with <a href="https://msdn.microsoft.com/AC6434F5-0892-4426-98BB-BC02AD17917B">IPrintSchemaCapabilities::GetFeature</a>, the <b>GetParameterDefinition</b> method works for any <psf:ParameterDef> element that is defined in the public keyword namespaces.
 The <b>GetParameterDefinition</b> method also works for any IHV-defined  private keyword namespace that uses  either the StringParamType or the IntegerParamType data type.

-When you use the &lt;psf:ParameterDef> element with the QNameParamType or the DecimalParamType data type, <b>GetParameterDefinition</b> will return HRESULT_FROM_WIN32 (ERROR_NOT_SUPPORTED).
+When you use the <psf:ParameterDef> element with the QNameParamType or the DecimalParamType data type, <b>GetParameterDefinition</b> will return HRESULT_FROM_WIN32 (ERROR_NOT_SUPPORTED).

-For more information about the data types that you can use with the &lt;psf:ParameterDef> element, see section 2.1.3.1 of the [Print Schema Specification](https://download.microsoft.com/download/d/e/c/deca6e6b-3e81-48e7-b7ef-6d92a547d03c/print-schema-spec-2-0.zip).
+For more information about the data types that you can use with the <psf:ParameterDef> element, see section 2.1.3.1 of the [Print Schema Specification](https://download.microsoft.com/download/d/e/c/deca6e6b-3e81-48e7-b7ef-6d92a547d03c/print-schema-spec-2-0.zip).

 ## -see-also